tabarra/txAdmin/docs/dev_notes.md

     - same for getting process load, instead of fixing the wmic issue

+FIXME: TODO: announce with mockups de mudanças do kick/timeout pra entrarem no banco

 ## Tentative Database Changes
 - [ ] migration to change "revocation" to optional
     - [ ] test the `getRegisteredActions()` filter as object, doing `{revocation: undefined}`